 Data collection and management

 To guarantee the validity and integrity of trial design and conduct, two committees are being established.
-The trial steering committee will oversee trial design and implementation.
-An independent data monitoring committee will oversee the data collection process.
+The trial steering committee is overseeing trial design and implementation.
+An independent data monitoring committee is overseeing the data collection process.

 Regulatory aspects